Zechen-W/image-transfer/readme.md

   Suppose you didn't change the _name_ field, then you should activate your environment via this command:
   `source activate wzc`
   ### 3. Train the model.
-  Custom the _config.json_ file according to the instruction above.
+  Customize the _config.json_ file according to the instruction above.
 First set _trainable_part_ to _1_, set _pretrained_model_ to ""(a null string) and run `python train_wzc.py` to train the first part of the model, which is also known as the encoder and decoder part.

   Next you set _trainable_part_ to _2_, set _pretrained_model_ to the path referring to the model state dict file which should be named _best.th_ in the _output_dir_ directory, and run `python train_wzc.py`.
 The difference is that this time you will train the classifier part.

-Note that during the above 2 steps, if you want to get some satisfying or even SOTA evaluation results on test set, you may have to apply some training tricks such as alter the _learning_rate_ or _channel_param_ sometimes in the process of training.
+  Note that during the above 2
+  steps, if you want to get some satisfying or even SOTA evaluation results on test set, you may have to apply some training tricks such as alter the _learning_rate_ or _channel_param_ sometimes in the process of training.